 Just steps from the creek bed we were stoked to happen upon yet another cluster of old growth cedars.
 Many of them were eight feet in diameter, and several were considerably larger than that.

 Minutes later, we made the trip’s best find of all, a robust old cedar that measured almost fourteen feet wide.
 I had not expected to find a tree like that at relatively low elevation, yet there it was.
-We later found out that Chris had stumbled upon this giant on a solo jaunt just a week before.
+We later found out that Chris had stumbled upon this giant on a solo jaunt just the week before.
 He had been equally impressed!

 Regrettably, it was now time to begin hiking homeward, but the forest still held some surprises.
 Here are they are, the pleasant ones…